Samsung's Galaxy A Series starts at $110 for 4G, $280 for 5G phone in the US

-Samsung's inexpensive Galaxy A phone lineup is arriving in the US this week, with five new models starting as low as $110 for the 4G-enabled Galaxy A02S and going as high as $500 for the Galaxy S52 5G.
+Samsung's inexpensive Galaxy A phone lineup is arriving in the US this week, with five new models starting as low as $110 for the 4G-enabled Galaxy A02S and going as high as $500 for the Galaxy A52 5G.
 With the new lineup, Samsung will now have one of the cheapest 5G phones on the US market, the $280 Galaxy A32 5G.
+(Here's how Samsung's 5G-enabled Galaxy A series phones compare to each other and to the Galaxy S20 FE, which also features 5G.)

 The South Korean electronics giant held an Unpacked event last month, its second of 2021, to show off the new devices.
 In the past, it reserved global launch events for its pricier flagship phones, but the focus on the Galaxy A devices reflect the nature of phone purchases today: More consumers are looking for affordable models rather than spending $1,000 on higher end devices.